-But now the back substitution phase is a little more involved, since the order in which the equations must be solved has become scrambled.
+But now the back substitution phase is a little more involved, because the order in which the equations must be solved has become scrambled.
 In hand computations this is not a problem, because we can determine the order by inspection.
 Unfortunately, "by inspection" does not work on a computer.
-To overcome this difficulty, we have to maintain an integer array ${\bf p}$ that keeps track of the row permutations during the elimination phase.
-The contents of ${\bf p}$ indicate the order in which the pivot rows were chosen.
+To overcome this difficulty, we have to maintain an integer array \mathbf{p} that keeps track of the row permutations during the elimination phase.
+The contents of \mathbf{p} indicate the order in which the pivot rows were chosen.
 In this example, we would have at the end of Gauss elimination showing that row 2 was the pivot row in the first elimination pass, followed by row 3 in the second pass.
-The equations are solved by back substitution in the reverse order: Eq.
-(1) is solved first for x_3 , then Eq.
-(3) is solved for x_2 , and finally Eq.
-(2) yields x_1 .
+The equations are solved by back substitution in the reverse order: equation 1 is solved first for x_3 , then equation 3 is solved for x_2 , and finally equation 2 yields x_1 .

-$$\mathbf{p} = \begin{bmatrix} 2 \\ 3 \\ 1 \end{bmatrix}$$
+$$\mathbf{p} = \begin{bmatrix} 2\\3\\1 \end{bmatrix}$$

-By dispensing with swapping of equations, the scheme outlined above would probably result in a faster (and more complex) algorithm than gaussPivot, but the number of equations would have to be quite large before the difference becomes noticeable.
+By dispensing with swapping of equations, the scheme just outlined would probably result in a faster (and more complex) algorithm than gaussPivot, but the number of equations would have to be quite large before the difference becomes noticeable.